SEC logo

 Workshop format

-The workshop is delivered as an incursion at your school and can be scheduled to fit into your timetabling needs.
+The workshop is delivered as an incursion at your school and can be scheduled to fit your timetabling needs.
 The workshop is also delivered at the SEC Morwell hub.

 Introduction